Professional development at all career stages

 An evaluation of VBR in healthcare recruitment showed mixed results.
 It can enhance focus on patient-centred values and allow applicants who do not share these values to opt out.

-Long-term benefits are harder to assess as those who are recruited are influenced by organisational cultures, working practices and experience over time, so it is harder to link VBR to their reasons for staying in the organisation.
+Long-term benefits are harder to assess as those who are recruited are influenced by organisational cultures, working practices and experience over time.
+This mean that it is harder to link VBR to their reasons for staying in the organisation.

 When choosing VBR methods, it’s important to use evidence-based, tailored and consistent approaches.
 Selecting candidates with potential for value alignment is likely to be more effective than rejecting anyone whose values do not immediately align.